On this page:

 - EXECUTIVE COMMITTEE: The composition of the University Faculty Council Executive Committee shall be the President of the University, the faculty chairs of the Agenda or Executive Committee of the campus-wide institution of faculty governance on every campus (or the alternate member elected to serve as a member of the University Faculty Council pursuant to Section 4.1.C.2, above) plus five members of the University Faculty Council selected in accordance with Council bylaws.

-- CO-SECRETARIES: The University Faculty Council shall have two co-secretaries who must be from different campuses.
+- CO-CHAIRS: The University Faculty Council shall have three Co-Chairs: one from Indiana University Bloomington, one from Indiana University Purdue University at Indianapolis (including the IU School of Medicine) and one from an IU regional campus.
 The bylaws shall provide for election procedures and terms of office.

 - PRESIDING OFFICER: The President of the University shall preside at the meetings of the University Faculty Council and the Executive Committee.
 In the President's absence, the Executive Committee shall appoint a presiding officer.